Indiana University bans athletes with sexual violence past | FOX Sports

 Indiana University bans athletes with sexual violence past

 BLOOMINGTON, Ind.
-(AP) Indiana University will no longer admit athletes with a history of sexual or domestic violence.
+(AP) Indiana University will no longer admit student-athletes with a history of sexual or domestic violence.

-The policy was started by Athletic Director Fred Glass, who consulted with the university’s Office of Student Welfare and Title IX, and its Student-Athlete Advisory Committee.
+The policy defines sexual violence as ”dating violence, domestic violence, rape, sexual assault or sexual violence as defined by the Indiana University policy on sexual misconduct.”

+The new policy, the brainchild of Athletic Director Fred Glass, comes amid heightened scruitiny of how schools handle sexual and domestic violence involving college athletes.
+Indiana University dismissed freshman football player Kiante Enis within hours of his September arrest on child molesting charges.
+Enis has pleaded not guilty to having an improper relationship with a girl under age 13.

-In 2015, the Southeastern Conference initiated a ban on member institutions accepting transfer students with a history of serious misconduct, including sexual and domestic assault, while the Big Ten has so far left decisions up to individual institutions.
+In 2015, the Southeastern Conference banned member institutions from accepting transfer students with a history of serious misconduct, including sexual and domestic assault.
+Indiana University’s conference, the Big Ten, has so far left decisions to individual institutions.

+”I think it’s new ground,” Glass said. ”My hope is that we’re leading in this area, and maybe others will follow with, maybe not the exact same policy, but one that fits their particular institutions.”

+Glass has been at the forefront of trying to find the best way to handle sexual assault investigations involving student athletes.
+In crafting the new policy, he consulted with the university’s Office of Student Welfare and Title IX, its Student-Athlete Advisory Committee, the university’s faculty athletics representative Kurt Zorn and athletic department head coaches.

 —